Satake Yoshinobu: Biography

 Yoshinobu was the eldest son of Satake Yoshishige, and his mother was the daughter of Date Harumune, which made him the cousin of Date Masamune.
 He was born at Ota Castle in Hitachi Province.
 His early life was that of constant warfare.
 The Satake clan were fighting the Nasu clan to the north, and as a condition for peace, Yoshinobu was engaged to a daughter of the Nasu clan when he was only three years old.
-He participated in his first combat in 1586, just before he turned 15.
-His father officially retired some time between 1586 and 1590, turning the portion of clan chieftain over to Toshinobu.
-During this period, the clan was threatened from the north by Date Masamune and from the south by Hōjō Ujinao; however, because he quickly pledged allegiance to Toyotomi Hideyoshi during the Siege of Odawara, he was able to retain his landholdings.
+He participated in his first combat at Battle of Hitotoribashi in 1586, just before he turned 15.
+His father officially retired some time in 1589, turning the portion of clan chieftain over to Yoshinobu.
+During this period, the clan was threatened from the north by Date Masamune and from the south by Hōjō Ujinao; however, because he quickly pledged allegiance to Toyotomi Hideyoshi during the Siege of Odawara (1590), he was able to retain his landholdings.
 Under Hideyoshi's banner, he was counted among the six greatest generals of the Toyotomi clan, together with Tokugawa Ieyasu, Maeda Toshiie, Shimazu Yoshihiro, Mōri Terumoto, and Uesugi Kagekatsu.
 During the siege of Odawara he was also able to extend his control to cover the over the whole of Hitachi Province (with the exception of the territory of the Yūki clan), by defeating various supporters of the Hōjō, so that by the end of the campaign his kokudaka was ranked at over 350,000 koku.